Terms of engagement

 In exceptional cases, we may decline to continue the Legal Document Review under a Limited Engagement if we consider that the work involved goes beyond our fair use policy, e.g. because of the volume or complexity of additional information that you provide.
 In that situation, we'll inform you of this and discuss your options.

-We're committed to providing a first-class service, but if you have any questions or concerns, please contact our Client Partner, Richard Cohen, using the email address below.
-You can also contact us via this email address if you'd like to request a copy of our written complaints procedure.
+We're committed to providing a first-class service, but if you have any questions or concerns, or if you'd like to request a copy of our written complaints procedure, our full terms tell you who to contact and how, and what you can do if we are unable to resolve matters for you.

 Thank you for your interest in our services.